veracloud-tempo/tempo.war/README.md

 VeraCloud _Tempo_ (free) is the free limited edition of [VeraCloud _Tempo_](http://www.veracloud.com/tempo).

-VeraCloud _Tempo_ consists of JavaEE-based runtime deployed as a Web Application Resource (WAR) and the browser-based flow editor.
-The flow editor derives from [Node-RED](https://nodered.org), but, unlike Node-RED, all VeraCloud _Tempo_ nodes are implemented in Java.
+VeraCloud _Tempo_ consists of a JavaEE-based runtime deployed as a Web Application Resource (WAR), and a browser-based flow editor.
+The flow editor derives from [Node-RED](https://nodered.org), but, unlike Node-RED, the runtime and all VeraCloud _Tempo_ nodes are implemented in Java.

 ## Installation